 Your child’s dentist or healthcare provider may decide no treatment is needed.
 In

-other cases, natal teeth may be loose because the root is not fully developed.
+other cases, natal teeth may be loose because the root isn't fully developed.
 The

 teeth may then be removed.
-This done to lower the risk of your child inhaling the
+This is done to lower the risk of your child breathing

 baby’s tongue.
 Another choice may be to smooth the top edges of the teeth.
 This prevents

 damage to your child's tongue.

 Complications that may happen as a result of natal teeth are:

 Problems with breastfeeding.
 This is because your baby may accidentally bite you while